mit-plv/fiat-crypto/src/Experiments/NewPipeline/README.md

   + ToString.LinesToString

 - CompilersTestCases.v: Various test cases to ensure everything is working

+- BoundsPipeline.v: Assembly the various compiler passes together into a composed pipeline.
+It is the final interface for the compiler.

+- COperationSpecifications.v: The specifications for the various operations to be synthesized.

+- PushButtonSynthesis/ReificationCache.v: Defines the cache that holds reified versions of operations, as well as the tactics that reify and apply things from the cache.

 - Toplevel1.v: Ring Goal (which SHOULD NOT depend on compilers) + pipeline + a couple of examples pipeline + most of the stuff that uses compilers + arithmetic.
 This is the file that CLI.v depends on.